MrMichaelNealon/scscan/README.md

 	scscan --host 1.2.3.4 -invert-hosts
 ```

-And similarly, we can use the -invert-ports to scan all ports except:
+And similarly, we can use the -invert-ports switch to scan all ports except:

 ```
 	scscan --host 1.2.3.4 --port 25 --port 80 -invert-ports